The objective of our MSc Species Identification and Survey Skills programme is to prime you for employment as an ecological consultant.

 IELTS: 6.5 overall with no element less than 5.5 (or equivalent)

-Entry requirements: You are normally required to have a good undergraduate honours degree (2:1) or above (or equivalent from a university outside the UK) in an appropriate subject, but each application will be considered individually.
+Entry requirements: Normally a good undergraduate honours degree (2:1 or above), or equivalent from a university outside the UK, in a related subject such as biological sciences, geographical sciences, agricultural sciences or environmental sciences, but each application will be considered individually.

 What will you study?